mikestowe/RAMLbook/RAML Book.md

 Let's get started by taking a real world API and showing how simple it is to keep it organized and readable.

+For our example, we'll be creating one of many APIs that are derived from our base platform, having both shared principles (design styles, objects) as well as properties that will be unique to the specific area of the platform the API is being designed for - in this case, our invoicing system.

 ###Our Structure
 We'll start off by creating a file structure designed to keep our RAML specification easy to read, and easy to edit.
 Since we will be taking advantage of data types, libraries, overlays, and more - we'll split it into the following folder structure: